apache/camel/MIGRATION.md

 We have removed all deprecated components from Camel 2.x, also including the old `camel-http` component.
 Instead you can use `camel-http4`.

+We removed `camel-jibx` component which wasn't working on JDK 8.

 ### Renamed components

 The `test` component has been renamed to `dataset-test` and moved out of `camel-core` into `camel-dataset` JAR.